Azure/azure-quickstart-templates/deis-cluster-coreos/README.md

 >**Note:** If you chose to use the "Deploy to Azure" button experience, you'll need to manually encode **cloud-config.yaml** as a Base64 string and enter the encoded string to the **customData** parameter.
 Although the template can be updated to use the built-in base64() founction, I found the triple-encoding is rather troublesome especially for readability and maintenance.

 ##Install the client
 You need **deisctl** to control your Deis cluster. *deisctl* is automatically installed in all the cluster nodes.
 However, it's a good practice to use *deisctl* on a separate administrative machine.
-Because all nodes are configured with public IP addresses, you'll be able to use *deisctl* from any client machines.
+Because all nodes are configured with only private IP addresses, you'll need to use SSH tunneling through the load balancer, which has a public IP, to the node machines.
 The following are the steps of setting up *deisctl* on a separate machine.

 1. Install *deisctl*